 What Do Sorority Dues Go Towards?

-They explain that members of each sorority chapter vote to approve their budget annually or for each academic term (e.g. quarter, semester).
+Members of each sorority chapter vote to approve their budget annually or for each academic term

 Food may or may not be included with these dues, depending on whether that sorority uses housing funds for in-house chefs.